ein-lang/ein/docs/README.md

 # Ein

-The functional programming language for scalable development.
+The functional programming language for scalable development

 ## Goals